 Weardale Way - Sunderland to Durham (★★★☆☆)

-There is a lot of redevelopment work going on around Sunderland, and so I cannot follow the route quite as intended - and instead end up merely following the river in its general direction, along the roads through Sunderland.
+And so instead I end up merely following the river in its general direction, along the roads through Sunderland.

 | Under the A19 and into the countryside |

-From here the route of my path remains largely unchanged, continuing to follow the river through pleasant countryside - before passing through the southern end of Washington, and out the other side on a route that diverts off from the path of the River Wear.
+From here the route of my path remains largely unchanged - continuing to follow the river through pleasant countryside - before passing through the southern end of Washington, and out the other side on a route that diverts off from the path of the River Wear.

 After navigating around a road junction, the path heads through woods alongside the A182, before turning to the right and heading south - past Biddick Hall, and leaving behind any traffic noise.